 We are conducting clinical trials of our C-Pulse System in the U.S., which we expect to extend into 2016 before we will have a determination if it can be marketed in the U.S. We completed enrollment of the feasibility phase of our clinical trial in the first half of 2011.
 In November 2011, we obtained the results of the six-month follow-up period for the feasibility phase and we submitted the test data to the FDA.
-We believe the results of the six-month follow up demonstrate the feasibility of the C-Pulse implantation procedure and provide indications of the safety and efficacy of the C-Pulse System in patients with moderate to severe heart failure.
-We expect to submit an IDE application to the FDA in early 2012 to initiate approval of our pivotal trial.
+We believe the results of the six-month follow up demonstrate the feasibility and assessment of safety and indications of performance of the C-Pulse System in patients with moderate to severe heart failure and we expect to submit an IDE application to the FDA in early 2012 for approval of our pivotal trial.

-We are seeking CE Mark for the C-Pulse and anticipate that we will obtain approval in the first half of 2012.
+We are seeking CE Mark for the C-Pulse and anticipate that we will obtain approval early in 2012.
 We have taken initial steps to evaluate the potential market for our product in targeted countries in Europe in anticipation of commencing commercial sales of the C-Pulse in Europe following CE Mark approval.